TimothyMeadows/GUvrs/README.md

 *Note: There will be a delay before a match is found once the application is started, or reset.
 This delay primarly depends on both your computers disk speed, and if any actions are being taken in game.*

-# Known Issues

-- This application, at this time, does not work in Casual Mode.
-Casual Mode does not write the needed (or any) log entries for player ids.
-This may change in the future.

 # Screenshot

 ![beta screnshot](screenshot.png)